 Breast Lift (Mastopexy) in Charlotte, NC

-Are tired of looking at your sagging, drooping breasts?
-Has aging or pregnancy taken a toll on your breasts and now you feel less confident?
-A breast lift (mastopexy) from the board-certified plastic surgeon, Dr. David F. Klein, will lift your breasts to give them a perkier appearance.
-Renaissance Plastic Surgery is a leading breast lift (mastopexy) plastic surgery practice serving women in Charlotte, Salisbury, Harrisburg, Concord and surrounding areas of North Carolina.
+Are you struggling with sagging, drooping breasts?
+Whether you’ve experienced changes from aging or pregnancy, a breast lift (mastopexy) from board-certified Dr. Klein and board-eligible Dr. Andrew Kochuba will lift your breasts to give them a perkier appearance.
+HKB Renaissance Plastic Surgery is a leading breast lift (mastopexy) plastic surgery practice serving women in Charlotte, Salisbury, Harrisburg, Concord and surrounding areas of North Carolina.

 What is a Breast Lift?

 There are several reasons why your breasts may hang down rather than have a perky appearance.
 Aging causes you to lose fat in your breasts while pregnancy stretches the skin.
 Some women have breasts that naturally have less volume in the upper portion, so they hang downward.
 Whatever the reason that your breasts have a sagging appearance, a breast lift, also known as a mastopexy, will lift your breasts, so they sit higher on your chest.

 Benefits of Mastopexy

 A breast lift will not change the shape or size of your breasts like a breast augmentation.
 Instead, the surgery removes excess skin to lift the breasts.
 Your breasts may look fuller after the surgery, but this is not the primary intent of the procedure.
 After your breast lift, you will feel more confident about your appearance, and you may also find that bras and clothing fit better.
 Some women also experience less stress on their shoulders because the breasts are not hanging low on the chest and being held up by a bra.

 Who is the Ideal Candidate for a Breast Lift?